rtelles64/ItemCatalog/README.md

 To exit vagrant, on your keyboard press `control + d`.

+## Issues

+One issue that was encountered was the case for the 'Science Fiction' URI

+Since we can't put spaces in URI's we have to input this as 'science-fiction'.

+The full URI is: `http://localhost:8000/catalog/science-fiction/movies`

 ## Author(s)

 * **Roy Telles, Jr.** *(with the help of the Udacity team)*